 The interchange will be completely reconfigured as a Diverging Diamond Interchange.
 Full pedestrian sidewalks and bike lanes will be provided on both sides of the road at the new interchange and from the Dr. Martin Luther King Beltway/Kentucky Avenue intersection to Graves Avenue.

-At the intersection of Graves Avenue and S.R.
-472, additional left and right turn lanes will be provided, along with lanes to let pedestrians and bicyclist move safely.
+At the intersection of Graves Avenue and State Road 472, additional left and right turn lanes will be provided, along with lanes to let pedestrians and bicyclist move safely.

 An extension to Rhode Island Avenue is being proposed that would run 1.25 miles from Veterans Memorial Parkway in Orange City to Normandy Boulevard in Deltona.

-Designers also have proposed direct connect ramps from the I-4 eastbound Express Lanes to the proposed Rhode Island Avenue overpass and from the proposed Rhode Island Avenue overpass to the I-4 westbound Express Lanes.
+Designers also have proposed direct connect ramps from the Interstate (I-4) eastbound Express Lanes to the proposed Rhode Island Avenue overpass and from the proposed Rhode Island Avenue overpass to the I-4 westbound Express Lanes.

 The Saxon Boulevard project will improve operations by removing the loop ramp from westbound I-4 to eastbound Saxon Boulevard and rerouting that traffic to a new signalized intersection at the end of the current ramp from westbound I-4 to eastbound Saxon Boulevard.
 This will allow for improvements to the ramp from eastbound Saxon Boulevard to westbound I-4.
 The eastbound I-4 to eastbound Saxon ramp also will be rebuilt.
 The new ramp will replace both the original ramp and the interim upgraded ramp.

 The additional lane on eastbound Saxon Boulevard, which is being built to Finland Drive will be extended to Normandy Boulevard.